 The McCarrick Report, Clerical Culture, and A Path to Change, with Fr.
 Daniel Griffith

-Thank you to everyone who participated in the inaugural event in our Courageous Conversations series!
-If you weren’t able to join us, you can find a summary on our blog here, or view a recording of the event below.
-Please consider sharing with others who might be interested in this topic!
+Thank you to everyone who participated in the inaugural event in our Courageous Conversations online speaker series!
+Please consider sharing with others who might be interested in considering the role of clerical culture in the abuse crisis in the Catholic Church.